pypi/warehouse/docs/user/trusted-publishers/security-model.md

     Trusted Publishing occurs from within an isolated build container in the ActiveState Platform build infrastructure.
-When a build is triggered by a user that will publish to PyPI, an OIDC token is generated and passed into the necessary build container as an environmental variable along with your release artifact that will be uploaded.
+When a build is triggered by a user that will publish to PyPI, an OIDC token is generated and passed into the necessary build container as an environment variable along with your release artifact that will be uploaded.
 The OIDC token is used by the build container to request a PyPI API token which it then uses to upload your release.